mloubout/SC20Paper/response.md

 ## R4
-Detailed Comments for Authors
-    This manuscript describes optimizations for Devito, a symbolic DSL designed for geophysics, to extend its use for industrial scale modeling of seismic inversion problems.
-    Strengths:
-        added support for vector and tensor objects for staggered-grid finite-differences demonstrated solving large-scale inverse problems (requiring large memory and computation) demonstrated its use on Cloud-based HPC
-        paper is well-written
-    Weaknesses:
-        One issue is that I cannot tell how much of this work is new contributions.
-The paper reads a lot like an overview of previous work in many parts.
-The parts that I am sure are new work (e.g., adding support for vector and tensors), I am unclear of the amount of effort or innovation involved.
-        I like this paper and the work (the ease-of-use of Devito is impressive), but I think for SC we would need more information on its scalability and performance.
-Comments for Revision
-        Please address the weaknesses above
-        Is section III describing new work?
-It is unclear to me if this is an overview or new work for this paper… Is the parallelism just via MPI?
-What are the possibilities for this code in terms of heterogeneous clusters?
-Will it be able to take advantage of GPUs?
-    Minor issues:
-    (1) section 3, 1st paragraph: "must to be" => "must be"
-    (2) section 1, 3rd paragraph: make an itemized list?
-Scored Review Questions WEAK REJECT (2)

-### Reply

 * One issue is that I cannot tell how much of this work is new

-...
+We have improved the manuscript to clarify what the contributions are.
+These are also now reiterated throughout the whole paper.
+TODO -- need to add pointers to what we added?

+* [...] vector and tensors [...]
+I am unclear of the amount of effort or innovation involved.

+The number of additions to the codebase is notable: https://github.com/devitocodes/devito/pull/873 And for Devito and his users, this was an invaluable addition.

 * but I think for SC we would need more information on its scalability and performance.

-See previous responses
+The single-node performance is discussed in other (cited) articles.
+In the previous responses (R1, R2, R3), we have elaborated why the lack of scalability experiments.

 * Is section III describing new work?
 It is unclear to me if this is an overview or new work for this paper…

 Yes.
-We have refined the txt to make it more explicit and detailed.
+We have improved the text to make it more explicit and detailed.

 * Is the parallelism just via MPI?

-The domain decomposition is via MPI, however, the overall task parallelism is not.
-Seismic inversion is a fullys eparable problem on terms of surce experiment, and the paralleization over these sources is done using `batch-shipyard` in a serverless settting.
-THis allow optimal usage of Cloud ressource rather than firing up a cluster aht will be IDLE most of time but still payed for bytt he hour in the cloud.
+The inversion (outer-level of parallelism) requires what is essentially task parallelism; each task is internally MPI-parallel (domain decomposition).
+In this context task-parallelism means paralleization over sources, which we have accomplished using `batch-shipyard` in a serverless settting (see Section TODO).
+We remark that this allows optimal usage of the typical cloud infrastructure, where one pays based on actual usage of computational resources.

 * What are the possibilities for this code in terms of heterogeneous clusters?
 Will it be able to take advantage of GPUs?

-GPU support is in development and currently supported for some applications.
+GPU support is in development and currently (Devito v4.2) supported for some applications.
 Its capabilities and related applications will be fully covered in a future dedicated paper.

+* Minor issues [...]

+Fixed, thanks.